Julio César Chávez Jr.: Chávez Jr. vs. Álvarez

 Negotiations began soon after for a potential HBO PPV fight to take place between Chávez and Canelo Álvarez in 2017 on the Cinco de Mayo weekend, as there was interest from both sides that a fight take place.
-Golden Boy president Eric Gomez confirmed a catchweight of 165 lbs was agreed between both sides.
+Golden Boy Promotions president Eric Gomez confirmed a catchweight of 165 lbs was agreed between both sides.
 WBC president Mauricio Sulaiman was on board and said it was a "very attractive fight." and would likely get his organization involved in the fight.

 Julio César Chávez spoke on 18 December about the ongoing negotiations saying Golden Boy were offering his son a small amount for the potential big PPV fight.
 He went on to claim his son was offered a $5m purse with no mention he would get a cut of the PPV revenue, a counter offer was submitted.
 A rematch clause was also discussed, which Chávez Jr. and his team had no problem with.
 Chávez Sr. went on to admit that he was fully aware Álvarez is the A-side in the fight, and would settle for no less than 30–35% of the full revenue.
 On 24 December, Álvarez and his team gave Chávez a week to accept the terms, which included a purse of $7m, or he would consider other options.
 On 12 January 2017 De La Hoya and Álvarez called for the contract to be signed, which was supposedly sent to Al Haymon, who advises Chávez Jr. and urged him to sign it.
 A day later, Chávez Jr. claimed he had agreed all the demands set by Álvarez and was said that he would sign the contract.
 According to Chávez Jr. the new demands included a weight limit set at 164.5 pounds and a $6 million base purse plus PPV revenue percentages.

 On 13 January, Álvarez officially confirmed the fight to take place on 6 May 2017.
 A rematch clause was also put in place if Chávez Jr. wins the fight and another clause for every pound Chávez Jr. weighs over the limit, he would be fined $1 million.
 On 4 February, Golden Boy Promotions announced that the fight would take place at the T-Mobile Arena in Paradise, Nevada.
 The fight was announced a sell out on 3 March with 20,000 tickets being sold after they initially went on sale to the public on 20 February.